2023 Most Focused Colleges for Law in Washington

 Top 3 Most Focused Colleges for Law in Washington

 Out of the 3 schools in the Schools Highly Focused on Law Major in Washington that were part of this year’s ranking, University of Washington - Seattle Campus landed the #3 spot on the list.
-UW Seattle is located in Seattle, Washington and, has a large student population.
-In 2020-2021, this school awarded 172 ’s law degrees to qualified students.
+University of Washington - Seattle Campus is a large school located in Seattle, Washington that handed out 157 ’s law degrees in 2021-2022.

 Switch to a Different Ranking Method